linksmart/border-gateway/paper/paper.md

 # Summary

-The system architecture of an Internet of Things (IoT) application typically comprises multiple devices, device gateways and services communicating through a variety of protocols.
+The system architecture of an Internet of Things (IoT) application typically comprises of multiple devices, device gateways and services communicating via a variety of protocols.
 It is a challenging task to ensure that remote access to any system component is only allowed in case the communication is properly encrypted, authenticated, authorized and accounted for.

-``Border Gateway`` offers a single entry point into a local IoT network using an extensible micro services architecture implemented for Node.js.
+The ``Border Gateway`` offers a single entry point into a local IoT network using an extensible micro services architecture implemented for Node.js.
 Currently the common protocols HTTP, MQTT and WebSocket are supported.
-Border Gateway only allows TLS-encrypted connections, authenticates each connection attempt against an OpenID Connect provider, performs a more fine-grained authorization using a simple rule format and eventually forwards the request to the target service in the protected IoT network.
+The Border Gateway only allows TLS-encrypted connections, authenticates each connection attempt against an OpenID Connect provider, performs a more fine-grained authorization using a simple rule format and eventually forwards the request to the target service in the protected IoT network.